phonexicum/phonexicum.github.io/infosec/waf.md

 WAF filtering is based on regexps and strings analysis.

+- signature WAFs.
+WAF is looking for malicious signes in traffic and calculates score, if score exceeds a certain threashold it will block.
-- detect malicious signatures (e.g. '.*from.*information_schema.*')
+    - detect malicious signatures (e.g. '.\*from.\*information_schema.*')

-    signatures multitude are chosen according to context
+        signatures multitude are chosen according to context (cookies, xml, javascript, ...)

     - restrict multitude of legal characters

+- hueristics WAFs
-- some WAFs uses training with data mining
+    - some WAFs can use training and can involve data mining

 WAFs are always limited with their computing resources.